yakout/yakout.github.io/_posts/2018-03-5-hci-assignment-1-book-me.md

 ## Demo
+(You can touch the buttons and move between screens.)
 <iframe src="https://invis.io/9YG5QWSD4XP" width="420" height="880" frameBorder="0"></iframe>

 ## Notes
 - Not all details are included in the prototype like the borrower identification. since you must trust your borrower, he must scan his national id card or passport, and provide a phone number that he will receive the confirmation code on.

-- There was another idea to avoid any kind of scam that the borrower will pay for the book temporarly and will sent to him back once he returned the book.
+- There was another idea to avoid any kind of scam that the borrower will pay for the book temporarly and the payed money will be sent to him back once he returned the book.

 ## Useful for